 Rather than putting these log lines in an obvious file that could be used to detect the fake page, the information is appended to an htaccess file (as a comment).
 For security purposes, the information that they pass is stored in a base64 encoded state, so if you would like to see what they entered, you will need to decode it (either with your own code or with some tool like this).

-) which all redirect to the login.php page (yes I could have used the .htaccess for this, but this version is more likely to work on the vast majority of servers, and is much easier to help people when they have problems).
+I have created each of the php files in the default WHMCS install (thanks touch & echo :-)) which all redirect to the login.php page (yes I could have used the .htaccess for this, but this version is more likely to work on the vast majority of servers, and is much easier to help people when they have problems).
 Files which contain more complex code are

 - login.php – handles reminder system (and logs reminder requests).
 Displays correct HTML for each error / form etc..